pyeventsourcing/cookiecutter-eventsourcing/README.md

     $ cd your_project
     $ make install

-The `make install` command uses `poetry` to create a dedicated Python virtual environment for your project, and installs into it the `eventsourcing` library and popular development dependencies such as `black`, `isort`, and `pytest`.
+The ``make install`` command uses the build tool Poetry to create a dedicated Python virtual environment for your project, and installs popular development dependencies such as Black, isort and pytest.

 Add tests in `./tests`.
 Add code in `./your_project`.